eggsdesign/make-your-own-portfolio/README.md

 </details>

-### 6. Add HTML content
+### 6. Add more HTML content

-HTML is all about structure and content, and not about style (that is where CSS comes in).
+HTML is all about structure and content!
+But not about style (that is where CSS comes in).
 Almost all HTML documents follow this basic structure:

 ```html
 <!DOCTYPE html>